thijsdebets/networkdetectz/README.md

 This script will detect, register and track network devices.

-nwd-arpscan.sh: First an arp-scan will be executed into arp-scan.raw From the arp-scan file, the mac-addresses and currecnt ip-address is stored into 3 arp-arrays.
-Per per mac address from the arp-array, it is checked if that mac address exists in arp-table.dom If the mac address does not exits, oui.txt is used to get the name of the network device.
-Then the device name (default to 'unknown device') is added to Domoticz devices list as on/off switch.
+nwd-arpscan.sh: First an arp-scan will be executed into arp-scan.raw From the arp-scan file, per mac address, it is checked if that mac address exists in arp-table.dom If the mac address does not exits, the device name is added to Domoticz devices list as on/off switch.
 The MAC address and Domoticz IDX are added to arp-table.dom
-At last for every mac address in arp-table.dom, it is checked if there is a ip-address in arp-scan.rst.
-If an ip address exists, it is pinged.
-With result, the device is on.
-On no result, or no ip-address, the device is off.
+At last for every mac address in arp-table.dom, it is checked if there is a ip-address in arp-scan.raw.
+If an ip address exists,the device is on.
+On no result, abd there is no respons to ping or BlueTooth, the device is off.
 The device state is requested from Domoticz.
 On state change, Domoticz is updated.

+Bluetooth address can be registered in the bluetooth.dom file.

 #Setup
 ->install arp-scan:
 >sudo apt-get install arp-scan

-->Create a hardware or type Dummy, register the IDX in nwd-config HardwareIDX=14
+->Create a hardware or type Dummy, register the IDX in nwd-config HardwareIDX=999
-->Create a Hardware switch for NewDevicedFound and add the IDX in nwd-config NewDevicesFoundIDX=111
+->Create a Hardware switch for NewDevicedFound and add the IDX in nwd-config NewDevicesFoundIDX=999
+->Create a Harwdare switch for Running indicator, to see if the script is up. set this indicator on 'Off-delay' 10 minutes NWDScriptRunning=999

 -> set other configuration items in nwd-config:
 DomoPIN='1234'